• About

 Echinacea species – Flowering plants for bees, butterflies, and birds

-Butterflies and bees just love coneflowers in the genus Echinacea.
-You are probably familiar with purple coneflower (Echinacea purpurea), but there are many cultivars now available in a variety of colors: red, pink, white, orange, yellow, cream, green, and gold.
+Butterflies and bees love coneflowers in the genus Echinacea.
+You are probably familiar with purple coneflower (Echinacea purpurea), but many cultivars are now available in various colors: red, pink, white, orange, yellow, cream, green, and gold.
 There are even Echinacea flowers with double blooms.

-Echinacea is native to the central and eastern United States and can be found growing in prairies, fields, and even in open woods.
+Echinacea is native to the central and eastern United States and grows in prairies, fields, and even in open woods.
 The native plants produce pink, yellow, white, and purplish blooms.
-These have been crossed to produce the many colored blooms available on the market today.
+These have been crossed to make the many colored blooms available on the market today.
 Be aware that some of the cultivars will be sterile.

 The flower head is actually made up of multiple small florets in the center (multiple tiny flowers) with sterile rays that have color and attract insects.
 This cone-shaped center is where the plant gets its name.